2 December 2020

 Especially in the beginning of the corona crisis, the benefits of plastics in healthcare were obvious to anyone.
 But now it has become apparent that the corona pandemic paradoxically has given renewed impetus to criticism of plastic – and this time, healthcare plastic is the main culprit.

-Sune Lund Sporring, Polymer Material Specialist, Thermo Fischer Scientific
+Sune Lund Sporring, Polymer Material Specialist, Thermo Fisher Scientific

 How can surface modification help fight Covid-19?